cfsengineering/CPACSCreator-Version0/README.md

 CPACSCreator offers additional functions as:
   - Computation high level parameters of the wing as the wing aspect ratio, the wing sweep, the wing dihedral, the wing area
-  - Modification of CPACS files base on these high level parameters
+  - Modification of CPACS files based on the previous high level parameters
-  - Modification of airfoils of a wing
+  - Modification of the wing airfoils
   - Standardization of the description of the wing and airfoils

-The TiGL library uses the OpenCASCADE CAD kernel to represent the airplane geometry by NURBS surfaces.
-The library provides external interfaces for C, C++, Python, Java, MATLAB, and FORTRAN.
+CPACSCreator framework can be divided into 3 main modules.
+  - TiGL library
+  - CPACSCreatorLib
+  - CPACSCreator

+TiGL library is the library provided by [TiGl](https://github.com/DLR-SC/tigl) project.

 CPACSCreator provides the new features in a C++ library called CPACSCreatorLib.
-This library use

-TiGL is shipped with the Qt based _TiGL Viewer_ for visualizing aircraft geometries or viewing CAD files.
+CPACSCrearorLib use [TIXI](https://github.com/DLR-SC/tixi) library, view function of the TIGL library.
+CPACSCrearorLib use also [Eigne](http://eigen.tuxfamily.org/index.php?title=Main_Page) library to express the affine transformation in matrices.

+CPACSCreator viewer is based on TIGLViewer and add the features of CPACSCreatorLib into a user-friendly widget.

 ![Screenshot of the CPACSCreator Viewer](doc/images/cpacscreator-interface.png)

+This project was done during a Master Thesis project.
+You can find the master thesis report in doc folder or by clicking on this [link](doc/thesisreport-malodrougard-2018.pdf).